sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

 ## Test One: The Empty Message Test
-This scenario uses a completely empty message to gauge the overall performance of handling requests, without any of the overhead of protobuf parsing.
+This scenario uses an empty message to gauge the overall performance of handling requests, without any of the overhead of protobuf parsing.
 ```json
 {
     "proto": "proto/flex.proto",